 (2) A transporter is responsible for preservation of the Board’s title to the milk being transported.

-(3) A transporter may represent that it is authorized to transport milk for and on behalf of the Board, but shall not represent that it is owned [by] or related to the Board.
+(3) A transporter may represent that it is authorized to transport milk for and on behalf of the Board, but shall not represent that it is owned by or related to the Board.

 Delivery of milk

-5 (1) A transporter licensed to transport milk by tank truck shall deliver milk and cream to a licensed processor on the days required by the processor, including the period when highway weight restrictions are in effect by order of the Minister of Transportation and Infrastructure Renewal, unless accidents or circumstances beyond the control of the transporter make delivery impossible.
+5 (1) A transporter licensed to transport milk by tank truck shall deliver milk, skim milk and cream to a licensed processor on the days required by the processor, including the period when highway weight restrictions are in effect by order of the Minister of Transportation and Infrastructure Renewal, unless accidents or circumstances beyond the control of the transporter make delivery impossible.

-(2) Where the Board is required to ship milk out of Nova Scotia, the Board shall direct transporters to deliver milk to processors outside Nova Scotia.
+(2) Where the Board is required to ship milk out of Nova Scotia, the Board shall direct transporters to deliver milk to licensed processors outside Nova Scotia.

 Protection of milk